Jallermax/knowledge-nexus/README.md

 5. `pip install -r requirements.txt`
 6. `python main.py`

+> ⚠️ Current cache limitations:
+> - **Notion-api cache:** Designed for session scope caching, using FS cache with long TTL will prevent from fetching updated pages
+> - **Processed pages and links cache:** Designed for rapid test and development.
+Prevents sync of removing of already processed and cached pages and links from graph

 ## 🌟 Project Overview

 Knowledge Nexus is an advanced personal knowledge management system that transforms the way individuals organize,